xplshn/eget2/README.md

 eget2
 =====

-**eget2** is a feature-complete command-line tool for downloading files from GitHub, GitLab, GHCR (GitHub Container Registry), or direct URLs.
+**eget2** is a feature-complete command-line tool for downloading files from GitHub, GitLab, Codeberg, GHCR (GitHub Container Registry), or direct URLs.
 It is designed as a replacement for zyedidia/eget, but it was written from scratch, to fix its shortcomings

 Installation
 ------------